Biden says IS leader killed during US raid in Syria | Law-Order

 Al-Qurayshi had kept an extremely low profile since he took over leadership of the Islamic State.
 He had not appeared in public, and rarely released any audio recordings.
 His influence and day-to-day involvement in the group's operations was not known and it is difficult to gauge how his death will affect the group.

-The Observatory said the troops landed in helicopters.
+The second floor of the house was occupied by a lower-ranking Islamic State leader and his family, but the first floor contained civilians who were unconnected to the terrorist group and unaware of al-Qurayshi's presence, according to US officials, who described them as the IS leader's unwitting human shields.

+Biden gave “the final go” on the mission on Tuesday morning during his daily national security briefing in the Oval Office, where he was joined by Defence Secretary Lloyd Austin and Chairman of the Joint Chiefs of Staff General Mark Milley.

+In the first stages of the operation, US commandos approached the building and announced their presence.
 Residents and activists described witnessing a large ground assault, with US forces using megaphones urging women and children to leave the area.

+Much to the relief of US officials, the family on the first floor exited the building unharmed.
+The force of the explosion trigged by al-Qurayshi blew bodies out of the house.

+The IS lieutenant, who officials did not name, who lived on the second floor barricaded himself inside along with his wife and engaged in combat with the commandos who entered the home after the explosion.
+After a firefight, in which both were killed, officials said four children left the building.

 ALSO READ